MechanicalRabbit/DataKnots.jl/doc/src/shapes.md

 In `DataKnots`, the structure of composite data is represented using *shape* objects.

-Consider, for example, a collection of departments with associated employees.
+For example, consider a collection of departments with associated employees.

     depts =
         @VectorTree (name = [String, REG],